seek-oss/skuba/docs/migrating-from-seek-skuba.md

 1. `skuba configure`
 1. `yarn format`

+Note: You may need to add Yarn to your PATH for the commands to run.

 `skuba` will switch out the following dependencies and rewrite their import paths:

 - `@seek/koala → seek-koala`